nicklockwood/GLView/README.md

     @property (nonatomic, assign) CGFloat far;

 The far clipping plane.
 This is used by OpenGL to clip geometry that is too far from the camera.
-A smaller value for the far plane improves the precision of the z-buffer and reduces rendering artifacts, so try to set this value as low as possible (Note: it must be larger than the near value).
+A smaller value for the far plane improves the precision of the z-buffer and reduces rendering artefacts, so try to set this value as low as possible (Note: it must be larger than the near value).

     @property (nonatomic, assign) NSTimeInterval elapsedTime;